Shararamosh/io_scene_gfbanm/README.md

 Flatbuffers schema scripts were generated from [pkZukan's gfbanm.fbs](https://github.com/pkZukan/PokeDocs/blob/main/SWSH/Flatbuffers/Animation/gfbanm.fbs).

 If you need addon for importing and/or exporting both animations and meshes, download [this one](https://github.com/ChicoEevee/Pokemon-Switch-V2-Model-Importer-Blender).
-It fully includes this addon, but may occasionally be out-of-date.
+It fully includes this addon, but requires higher target Blender version and may occasionally be out-of-date.